lshriver/lshriver/README.md

 ## Welcome Back

 - 🧭 I’m currently working on tuning my career path
-- 🐍 I’m currently learning python and quantum circuits
+- 🐍 I’m currently learning python, polishing my portfolio page, and implementing new project ideas
 - 💬 I’m looking to collaborate on science, math, or coding
-- 🔰 I’m looking for advice on remote/hybrid work for scientists
+- 🔰 I’m looking for advice on remote/hybrid work for STEM careers
 - 🧠 Ask me about neuroscience
 - 📫 How to reach me: lshriver@protonmail.com
 - 🧝🏻‍♀️ Fun fact: I play World of Warcraft